 It always makes me sigh when the destruction caused by human interference is defended by claims of “best science available” and “best interests” of the wildlife.
 It also makes me furious when marsh managers overuse standard maintenance practices such as ditching and drainage so that the emergent marsh environment they claim to protect remains predominantly in the vegetative stage — with only brief periods that allow the fish to return before repeating the cycle once more.
 In fact, Michigan State University, which studies the state’s Natural Features Inventory, warns against a too-frequent drainage cycle because it “allow[s] shrubs and trees to establish and eventually replace emergent marshes” — which appears to be occurring right now at the Knox-Marcellus marsh, in spite of — but more likely because of — the joint efforts of the Montezuma Complex and Ducks Unlimited.

 Furthermore, the University studies point out that “[e]mergent marshes flood seasonally, especially in the spring.”
 Such flooding, they state, provides “. . .spawning grounds for fish.”
-Instead of mimicking the natural cycle of springtime flooding, which would encourage a coexistent fish-based ecosystem, the MNWR managers choose instead to do the exact opposite by draining the main pool down to mud flats, thus preventing the fish from spawning and eventually killing them, which in turn displaces the wildlife dependent upon them for sustenance.
-Here in the northeast droughts are most likely to occur in the early summer, and waiting until then to replicate the natural cycle of drought would make more sense, but it would not allow enough time for sufficient vegetative growth and its subsequent flooding to accommodate the fall duck migration.
+Instead of mimicking the natural cycle of springtime flooding, which would encourage a coexistent fish-based ecosystem, the MNWR managers choose instead to do the exact opposite by draining the main pool down to mud flats — which they have been doing annually since 2018.
+This prevents the fish from spawning and eventually kills them, which in turn displaces the wildlife dependent upon them for sustenance.
+Here in the northeast droughts don’t usually occur annually and are most likely to occur in the early summer.
+Waiting until then to replicate the natural cycle of drought would make more sense, but it would not allow enough time for sufficient vegetative growth and subsequent flooding to accommodate the fall duck migration — and its concomittant hunting season.

 Is the Flyway limited to ducks?
 It will be if MNWR and Ducks Unlimited have their way.
 As I write this, the fish-eating portion of the claimed 300 species of migratory birds are fleeing the Refuge, a recognized Flyway pit stop, because their habitat has been eliminated in favor of ducks.